-On January 2, 2019, Shanghai Municipal Commission of Economy and Information and Shanghai Municipal Development and Reform Commission jointly published the Guidance on Strengthening the Coordinated Construction of the Internet Data Center in Shanghai Municipality, pursuant to which, authorities encourage to effectively control the construction scale and energy consumption gross of Internet data centers and aim to reach several goals including, among others, the PUE of newly constructed Internet data center shall be strictly controlled below 1.3, and the PUE of reconstructed Internet data center shall be strictly controlled below 1.4, from the year 2020 onward.
-In April 2021, the Shanghai Municipal Commission of Economy and Informatization and the Shanghai Municipal Development and Reform Commission jointly published their Notice on Coordinated Construction of Data Centers in Shanghai in 2021 to restate that the comprehensive PUE of newly constructed data centers should be lower than 1.3 and reconstructed data centers should be lower than 1.4.
+On January 2, 2019, Shanghai Municipal Commission of Economy and Information and Shanghai Municipal Development and Reform Commission jointly published the Guidance on Strengthening the Coordinated Construction of the Internet Data Center in Shanghai Municipality, pursuant to which, authorities encourage to effectively control the construction scale and energy consumption gross of internet data centers and aim to reach several goals including, among others, the PUE of newly constructed internet data center shall be strictly controlled below 1.3, and the PUE of reconstructed internet data center shall be strictly controlled below 1.4, from the year 2020 onward.
+In April 2021, the Shanghai Municipal Commission of Economy and Informatization and the Shanghai Municipal Development and Reform Commission jointly published their Notice on Coordinated Construction of Data Centers in Shanghai in 2021 to restate that the comprehensive PUE of newly constructed data centers should be lower than 1.4.
+Moreover, in November 2022, the Shanghai Municipal Commission of Economy and Reform Commission jointly published their Notice on Coordinated data centers should be lower than 1.4.
+Moreover, in November 2022, the Shanghai Municipal Commission of Economy and Reform Commission jointly published the Implementation Plan for Peaking Carbon Dioxide Emissions in New Infrastructures in Shanghai, which provides that the PUE of newly constructed data centers should be lower than 1.3 during the "14th Five-Year Plan" period, and should strive to be lower than 1.25 during the "15th Five-Year Plan" period.

-In April 2019, the Shenzhen Development and Reform Commison issued the Notice on the Relevant Matters of Energy Conservation Examination for Data Centers to strictly control the amount of annual comprehensive energy consumption of newly constructed data centers.
+In April 2019, the Shenzhen Development and Reform Commission issued the Notice on the Relevant Matters of Energy Conservation Examination for Data Centers to strictly control the amount of annual comprehensive energy consumption of newly constructed data centers.
 In November 2020, the General Office of the People's Government of Guangdong Province issued the Three-year Implementation Plan (2020-2022) on Promotion of the Construction of New Infrastructures in Guangdong Province, pursuant to which the average designed PUE of data centers in Guangdong Province should be lower than 1.3 as of the year 2022.
 In April 2021, the Energy Bureau of Guangdong Province published the Notice on Guangdong Province Data Center Energy Consumption Protection Requirement, according to which from 2021 to 2022, as a principle, increases in new data center racks will not be approved in Guangdong Province, except for projects integrating existing resources and constructed by enterprises for self-use (small scale data centers with 1,000 or fewer standard racks).
+In addition, on January 6, 2023, the Development and Reform Commission of Guangdong Province and the Department of Industry and Information Technology of Guangdong Province jointly issued the Opinions on Strengthening the Layout and Construction of Data Centers, pursuant to which, the average PUE of data centers which are newly constructed and located in data center clusters of national hubs shall be at or below 1.25 while the average PUE of other data centers in Guangdong province shall be at or below 1.3.